Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 ```

 ### Binding UA and DL airline samples
-Ok, now we already have two samples for UA and DL airline with 1.000 records each.
+Ok, now we have two samples for UA and DL airline with 1.000 records each.
 We need to bind these two samples into a unique dataset.
-Since both samples have the same variables (columns) we can easily bind them together by using "rbind()" function that will combine a vector, matrix or dataframe by rows.
+Since both samples have the same variables (columns) we can easily bind them together by using "rbind()" function that will combine a vector, matrix, or data frame by rows.

 ``` r
 > sample_all <- rbind(sample_DL, sample_UA)